Questions? info@notaries.com | Live Chat | Login

 Your new stamp will have:

-Because the expiration date is required, we cannot make your notary stamp until you've received your Notary Commission Certificate with your new expiration date.
-After getting your commission from the state, make sure your name, county of residence, and commission dates are correct.
-If your commission certificate is accurate, forward an emailed copy or scan and email a copy to info@notaries.com, and we'll promptly ship your new stamp.
+Because the expiration date is required, we cannot make your notary stamp until you've received your commission certificate with your new expiration date.
+After getting your commission, make sure your name, county of residence, and commission dates are correct.

-When you choose Notaries.com, your renewal costs include:
+If you choose Notaries.com, your costs include:

 Yes, but you cannot act as a notary until your commission is renewed.